socs-kul/socs-kul.github.io/_exercises/1-c-asm-basics.md

 and extensions for different purposes.
 You can find the descriptions of all base ISA variants and the extensions in the [RISC-V specification](https://github.com/riscv/riscv-isa-manual/releases/download/Ratified-IMAFDQC/riscv-spec-20191213.pdf).

-In CASS, we will use the RV32I (32-bit integer) instruction set.
+In SOCS, we will use the RV32I (32-bit integer) instruction set.
 This specifies a total of 32 32-bit registers and 47 instructions.
 The instructions are also encoded as 32-bit words.

 > :pencil: You might have heard about computers switching from 32-bit instruction sets to 64-bit ones.
 One important